blinry/blinry.org/content/dozenten-sprueche/index.md

 - "Das ist von Vendor zu Vendor verschieden!"
 - (DELETE FROM heroes...)
 "Schade für Superman, aber toller Trigger!"
 - "Ich geh mal davon aus, dass Sie alle Studenten sind.
 Naja, draußen is’ kalt ..."
+- [Reads a quote] "Now we know that [the author] can write very long sentences, but what does it mean?"
+- "With semantic search, we could formulate queries like 'beautiful pictures of Angela Merkel'.
+Well, beauty is in the eye of the beholder.
+She's married, right?"
+- (Folie: "A frog is not a sunset")

 RDB-Wichtel
 -----------

 - (Erfindung von SQL) "Der kam aus der Wirtschaft, dementsprechend konnte er nicht viel mit Logik anfangen..."
 - "Diese Relation, die ich jetzt aus Versehen durchgestrichen habe ..."
+- "Convey what you want to convey in a simple way."

 Struckmann
 ----------